bitnami/containers/bitnami/kafka/README.md

 ### Accessing Apache Kafka with internal and external clients

-In order to use internal and external clients to access Apache Kafka brokers you need to configure one listener for each kind of clients.
+In order to use internal and external clients to access Apache Kafka brokers you need to configure one listener for each kind of client.

 To do so, add the following environment variables to your docker-compose: